Benson Henderson: Early life

 Benson Henderson was born in Colorado Springs, Colorado to a Korean mother and an African American father.
 He has an older brother, Julius, who was born in South Korea.
 He was raised in Federal Way, Washington.
 When Henderson was approximately nine years old, his mother, Song-Hwa (née Kim), insisted that he take Tae Kwon Do lessons with his brother.
 "She's Korean, I'm half-Korean, and it's the traditional Korean martial art, so she wanted us to do that to get a little bit of the culture and tradition," he says.
 Both Benson and his brother attained black belts in Tae Kwon Do.

 He attended Decatur High School from 1998 to 2001.
-Benson became a part of the high school's wrestling team.
+While in high school, Benson became a part of the wrestling team.
+In 2000 Benson's junior year of high school, Benson qualified for the state wrestling tournament at 125lbs but did not place.
+In 2001 Benson's senior year of high school, Benson qualified for the state wrestling tournament at 135lbs placing 2nd.
 After graduating from high school, he attended Dana College in Blair, Nebraska and graduated in 2006 with a double degree in criminal justice and sociology.
 While attending Dana College, Henderson was on the wrestling team, and was twice named an NAIA All-American.
+Benson placed 5th at nationals in 2005 at 157lbs, after losing by 1 point in his semifinals match.
+Benson placed 5th again in 2006 at 157lbs.